psjay/fcitx-config/README.md

     ~/.config/fcitx/

-**note**: Fcitx version is 4.2.0 or later, and with cloud pinyin module installed.
+**note**: Fcitx version should be 4.2.0 or later, and with cloud pinyin module installed.